-People often seem surprise when I told them I start doing watercolor for about 2 years.
+People often seem surprised when I told them I start doing watercolor for about 2 years.
 I then quickly explain what I did before I start doing watercolor.
-They understand a bit more, but still seems to be surprised.
+They understand a bit more but still seems to be surprised.
 On the other hand, I've seen some paintings done by artists who been painting for many more years but finding things fundamentally wrong with them.

 If you skip the fundamental drawing skill and go straight to learning painting.
-What you're trying to do is to build a house without establish a foundation.
-You are trying to learn how to use a table saw without knowing what to construct.
-You can still be good at painting by doing the same thing for years, but what you're trying to do is to learn through muscle memory instead of real understanding of the real world.
+What you're trying to do is to build a house without establishing a foundation.
+You can still become a good painter by doing the same thing over and over for years, but what you're trying to do is to learn through muscle memory instead of a real understanding of the real world.
 In other words- it's not about how long you have been painting, it's about how you were trained.
-If you were trained well in your core fundamental skill, no matter what medium you use (oil, acrylic, watercolor, or even digital), you will be able to achieve good result after you are familiar with the medium.
+If you were trained well in your core fundamental skill, no matter what medium you use (oil, acrylic, watercolor, or even digital), you will be able to achieve a good result after you are familiar with the medium.
 After all, they are just tools, they can not achieve anything by themselves unless you know what to do with them.

 This year I am planning to release online courses.
 Part of the course will be covering the fundamental drawings.
 This is something that watercolor workshops never covers.
 Because the workshop is too short to cover something like this, and most people will find it boring and uninterested.
 But I believe it is the most important aspect of a painting.
 And that's something many students, or even some artist who has been painting for a while, lack.